 Understanding Feedscrew Design

-At R. Dray Manufacturing we have almost 50 years of feedscrew design and manufacturing experience in virtually any injection molding and extrusion application.
+At R. Dray Manufacturing we have over 50 years of feedscrew design and manufacturing experience in virtually any injection molding and extrusion application.
 Our resume includes the development of many of the standard feedscrew manufacturing and rebuilding techniques used in the industry today as well as many industry advancing patents.
 Our experience in handling a wide range of materials in both extrusion and injection molding applications allows us to offer proven technology that can improve your productivity - guaranteed.

 We can design and manufacture feedscrews ranging from 3/4" to 20" in diameter and sections up to 40' in length with 10 ton overhead lifting capacity.
 Whether we design a feedscrew to fit your application or manufacture feedscrews according to your own design specifications, we offer the same strict quality.